whitepj/the_Duke/python/README.md

 ## What's wrong with this code?
-Primarily, because I believe that the client should communicate with the LMS-server with a _single_ command, rather than multiple requests -- with all database searches happening on the server itself.
+Primarily, because I believe that the client should communicate with the LMS-server with a **_single_** command, rather than multiple requests (preferably over UDP) -- with all database searches happening on the server itself.

 I presume at this point that the only way to achieve this is to write a plugin.